AtteBox/text-edit-practice/README.md

 ## Deployment

-The game is deployed using [Render](https://render.com).
-Deployment is triggered by pushing to the main branch.
+The game is deployed using [Netlify](https://netlify.com).
+Production deployment is triggered by pushing to the main branch.
+Pull requests have preview deployments.